muratustunova/Visual-Pixel-Encryption/README.md

 ### **Decryption Process**
 Decrypting an image requires the same key used during encryption.
 Applying the XOR operation again restores the original image.

+## 🛡️ Why This Project?

+This project was developed as a contribution to national digital security initiatives.
+Focusing on cryptography and image-based data encryption, it aims to inspire both the open-source community and professionals working in national intelligence and cybersecurity fields.

+> 🇹🇷 I write code dedicated to the digital defense of my country.

 ## 📂 File Structure
 - **Input Image**: The image to be encrypted or decrypted.
 - **Output Directory**: Stores encrypted and decrypted images (`output/encrypted_*.png`, `output/decrypted_*.png`).